• 9 Reasons to Convert your Short-term Rental to Long-term

 How to Write a Non-Renewal Letter

-When drafting a non-renewal of lease letter, it's important to be clear, direct, and professional.
-The letter should state your intent not to renew the lease in an unambiguous way.
+When drafting a non-renewal of lease letter, it's essential to be clear, direct, and professional.
+The letter should state your intent not to renew the lease unambiguously.
 Use a straightforward statement like "This letter is to inform you that I do not intend to renew the lease for [address] after the current term ends on [date]."

-Be sure to provide the proper notice timeline as required by your state laws and lease agreement.
+Be sure to provide the proper notice timeline as your state laws and lease agreement require.
 Most standard leases require 30-60 days notice before the lease expires.
 Reference the specific notice period in your letter, such as "Per the terms of the lease, I am providing [X] days notice before the end of the current term on [date]."

 Throughout the letter, maintain a cordial and professional tone.
 Avoid accusatory language or listing grievances.
 A simple statement of your non-renewal is sufficient.
-End on a positive note by thanking the landlord and affirming your intent to leave the property in good condition.
+End positively by thanking the landlord and affirming your intent to leave the property in good condition.
 Being courteous and following the agreed notice procedures is beneficial for all parties.

 Essential Sections for a Non-Renewal Letter